xoeg/Flame-Transfer-Function-Tutorial/index.md

 In the following part of the tutorial we reconstruct the acoustic velocity using pressure measurements and then we compare it to the velocity measured by a hot wire anemometer.
 You can see the result in the following image.

 * On the top left we record the velocity measured by the hot wire at a location x = 0.2 m (red).
-* On the middle left we show two pressure measurements at x = -0.2 m (dark blue) and x = -0.4 m (blue)
+* On the middle left we show two pressure measurements at x = -0.2 m (dark blue) and x = -0.4 m (blue).
 * On the top right we plot in red the signal from the hot wire (same as in the top left) and in blue the signal reconstructed from the pressure measurements.
+They are almost on top of each other!
 * At the bottom we show the acoustic pressure field and the location of the probes.

 ![MMM_gif](/assets/MMM.gif)